 Creativity.
 Innovation.
 Scholarly Pursuit.

-The College of Architecture offers a top-notch education in a diverse range of disciplines that address critical, complex challenges in our natural, built and virtual environments.
+The School of Architecture offers a top-notch education in a diverse range of disciplines that address critical, complex challenges built environment.
 After graduating, students are equipped to become leaders in their fields and make a difference in the world.

 By the Numbers